jakesylvestre/site/_posts/commands/2013-06-24-Chmod&Chown.md

       write

 #### Examples

-	chmod u+x file  //grants the current user execute permission for the file chmod go-wx file //withdraws write and execute permissions from the group and others chmod a=rw file  //assigns read and write permissions for all users
+	chmod u+x file  # grants the current user execute permission for the file

+    chmod go-wx file #withdraws write and execute permissions from the group and others

+    chmod a=rw file  #assigns read and write permissions for all users

 Remember the output we showed previously using "ls -l"?
 The 3rd and 4th columns are shown below: